nus-cs2030s/2425-s2/docs/style.md

             }
         }
         ```

-    !!! note "80 vs 100"
-        While we prefer lines to be limited to 80, we are OK if the length is up to 100.
-Any longer, however, will be frowned upon.

 1. Indent comments at the same level as the surrounding code.
 For multiple comments, align `*` with the previous line.